Bottle feeding - making up formula

 Unless you are advised by your doctor because of a medical reason, do not add anything else to the bottle (such as baby cereal, biscuits or other solid foods).

 - Parent Helpline - phone 1300 364 100

-The full booklet 'Infant formula' produced by Women's and Children's Health Network is available for downloading: Booklet
+The booklet 'Infant formula - a guide to safe preparation and feeding of infant formula' produced by Women's and Children's Health Network is available for downloading: Infant Formula Booklet

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see a doctor, or ring the Parent Helpline on 1300 364 100 (local call cost from anywhere in South Australia).